A Resource for Planning in the Oregon Territorial Sea

 8. Cape Blanco Marine Research Area

-The Oregon Coastal Management Program (OCMP) is hosting a two-part public workshop series in 2024 and 2025 to develop rocky habitat site management plans for the eight newly designated rocky habitat protected areas.
-These meetings are an opportunity to listen to professionals and volunteers whose work involves rocky habitats and to share feedback with OCMP staff.
-Part 1 of the Rocky Habitat Management Workshop Series wrapped up on October 22nd, 2024, in Bandon.
-Part 2 will begin in early 2025; the workshop schedule for 2025 will be announced later this winter.
+The Oregon Coastal Management Program (OCMP) hosted a two-part public workshop series in 2024 and 2025 to develop rocky habitat site management plans for the eight newly designated rocky habitat protected areas.
+These public meetings were an opportunity to listen to professionals and volunteers whose work involves rocky intertidal habitats to share feedback with program staff.

 Photo of people meeting in a room